 This unique tour visits some of the most famous sites along the old Road to Shu on a 17-day bus excursion as we travel off the beaten track and experience an older, more traditional China.
 We will hike the beautiful cypress-shaded old flagstone road that once connected Chengdu with Xi'an.
-All hikes will be leisurely, not over three hours although there will be an option for anyone to extend two of the hikes with our local guide Miss Li.
+All hikes will be leisurely, not over three hours although there will be an option for anyone to extend three of the hikes with our local guide Miss Li.
 We will also visit a reconstructed plank road along a gorge in the Jialing River, spend four nights in Langzhong's Old Town where we will dine in two restored Qing dynasty residences.
-In addition, we will visit five towns along the road to Shu in Sichuan province(Zitong, Wulian, Puan, Jianmenguan, Guangyuan) which are not on the usual tourist circuit.
+In addition, we will visit seven towns which were once post-stations along the road to Shu in Sichuan province(Zitong, Wulian, Puan, Jianmenguan, Dachao, Zhaohua, and Guangyuan) which are not on the usual tourist circuit.
 Even though we will be hiking in remote areas, we will still be close enough to town to have comfortable lodgings and marvelous meals which we'll eat family-style at a single table.
 We'll also visit the pandas in Chengdu and attend a Sichuan opera and a traditional puppet show.

 The two links in blue below and in the left column will lead you to pages with more information and photos.